-Can be one of: IE, NE, C
+Can be one of: IE, NO, C

-- IE Activity is included elsewhere; all Activity Data and Emission Factor related columns will be blank and not editable in this case. - NE the same as for IE - C Activity data are confidential; they will not be exposed in reporting tables.
+- IE Activity is included elsewhere: all Activity Data and Emission Factor related columns will be blank and not editable in this case. - NO Activity is not occurring: the same as for IE - C Activity data are confidential: they will not be exposed in reporting tables.